eguneys/gleffects/README.md

 Now, our goal is to map point `p` (`vec2` in `[-1,1]` range), to a `float` in `[-1,1]` range, and if the point is an outline of the shape return 0 otherwise return non-zero.

+Try `p.x`, this will return 0 when x is 0, so that's a vertical line passing thru origin.
+You can try `p.x + .8` that shifts the line by .8 ratio.
+Similarly `p.y` returns a horizontal line.

 ### References